JuliaBooks/Books.jl/README.md

 </p>

 In a nutshell, this package is meant to generate books (or reports or dashboards) with embedded Julia output.
-Via Pandoc, the package can live serve a website and build various outputs including a website, PDF, and DOCX.
+Via Pandoc, the package can live serve a website and build various outputs including a website and PDF.
 For many standard output types, such as DataFrames and plots, the package can run your code and will automatically handle proper embedding in the output documents, and also try to guess suitable captions and labels.
 Also, it is possible to work via the live server, which shows changes within seconds.